 Find the Source

 Using google image search you can also locate the sources of images.
 A tool like this can be useful in the spotting of fake images.

 This will also help you find where else your work is being used online.
 This also allows you to find other similar images for your work when searching for appropriate visuals.

 ‘Search Google for Image’

 Similarly, if you would like to use an image saved onto your computer.
-The Upload an Image tab will allow you to do this.
+The ‘upload an image’ tab will allow you to o that.
 You can select whatever image from your desktop to upload.
 Then, you can reverse image search to achieve the same results.

 However, GRIS does have its limitations.
 GRIS tends to be able to easily recover images from the main pages of sites, however it does appear to struggle with sub-pages an other subsequent links.